Paul Budde

 He issued a new constitution known as the Carolingian Concession.
 The Council and other city institutions were abolished and replaced with his own appointees.
 This marked the decline of the proud city state.
 However, in all reality, by that time the economic power-shift to Antwerp and from there further north was well and truly under way.

-It isn’t until the 9th century before Brugge is mentioned (Bruggia, Bruccia – landing place or port).
+It isn’t until 892 before Bruges is mentioned (Bruggia, Bruccia – an old Norse word for landing place or port).
 There are indications that there could be a link with Bryggen the port of Bergen, Norway.
 There were indeed early trading links between the two cities.

 However, the silting up of the sea arm (Zwin) that provided the city with a sea port threatened its future prosperity.
 A major flood in 1134 however, kept – at least for the next few hundred years – the Zwin open.